 The total number of seats in the vehicle.

-Toyota thinks that all Corolla buyers are going to want a Hybrid engine - and a look at the efficiency stats reveals why.
-Even on the more stringent WLTP cycle, the stats are still pretty eye-catching, a typical 1.8-litre Hybrid Corolla Hatch with 'Icon' trim managing up to 62.8mpg on the combined cycle and up to 101g/km of CO2.
+Toyota has decided that all Corolla buyers should have a Hybrid engine - and a look at the efficiency stats reveals why.
+The stats are still pretty eye-catching, a typical 1.8-litre Hybrid Corolla Hatch with 'Icon' trim managing up to 62.8mpg on the combined cycle and up to 102g/km of CO2.
 That's further helped, Toyota expects, by the fact that for typical customers, up to 50% of typical commuting journeys will be accomplished in all-electric drive.
-For the 2.0-litre Hybrid hatch, the best stats are up to 57.7mpg and up to 111g/km.
+For the 2.0-litre Hybrid hatch, the best stats are up to 57.7mpg and up to 107g/km.
 The Japanese maker describes the Corolla's Hybrid technology as being of the 'self-charging' variety, which means that it isn't of the currently popular Plug-in variety.
-The brand of course has this technology (it's available on top versions of its Prius model) but currently feels it isn't necessary for the Corolla line-up.
+The brand of course has PHEV technology (it's available on top versions of its Prius model) but currently feels it isn't necessary for the Corolla line-up.
 What else?
-Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that most spares are relatively inexpensive.
+Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that you can extend it for nothing up to a maximum of ten years, providing you have the car regularly serviced at a Toyota dealer.
 There's also three years warranty against rust and 12 years of anti-corrosion protection.

 By Jonathan Crouch